Sumeet-Raina/HappyChappy/README.md

 when I select a mood as response
 I want to be bot to suggest options to help with my current mood

+As a user
+when I select view piechart option
+I want to be see mood pie-chart